 Every day in the UK, two people in the 15 to 35 age group are diagnosed with malignant melanoma.

 The British Skin Foundation's Hermione Lawson explains that we all need to be vigilant: a mole that grows, changes shape or looks unusual may be a sign of skin cancer.
 A common way to assess our moles is to use the ABCDE guideline:

-C - Colour - moles that are uneven in colour or there colour is changing needs checking
+C - Colour - moles that are uneven in colour or their colour is changing needs checking.

 How often should I check my skin for any changes to moles?

 The best way to detect skin cancer is to check your skin regularly, about once a month.
 You should examine the skin all over your body, from top to toe.
 Ask a friend or member of your family to look at areas you can't see such as your scalp, ears and back.

 What is the most important thing to look out for?

 Look out for moles or patches of skin that are growing, changing shape, developing new colours, inflamed, bleeding, crusting, red around the edges, particularly itchy, or behaving unusually.
 If you have any spots that aren't healing, these too need reviewing.